Paris Blues: Production

+The film was made by Pennebaker Productions, the movie company founded by Marlon Brando.
+The producers were George Glass and Walter Seltzer.

-While the original novel and first draft of the screenplay were primarily about interracial romance, United Artists demanded that aspect be changed, not believing the American public was ready for such a thing.
+While the first draft of the screenplay was primarily about interracial romance, United Artists demanded that aspect be changed, not believing the American public was ready for such a thing.
 The finished film briefly teases at the idea before abandoning it.
-Years after the release, Sidney Poitier stated "Cold feet maneuvered to have it twisted around - lining up the colored guy with the colored girl." and that United Artists had "chickened out" and "took the spark out of it."
+Years after the release, Sidney Poitier stated "Cold feet maneuvered to have it twisted around – lining up the colored guy with the colored girl." and that United Artists had "chickened out" and "took the spark out of it."

+Poitier said "the script was a one-dimensional concoction."

+Filming started November 1960 in Paris.

 Soundtrack

 Paris Blues is a soundtrack album by American pianist, composer and bandleader Duke Ellington and composer Billy Strayhorn, recorded and released on the United Artists label in 1961 and reissued on Rykodisc in 1996 with additional dialogue from the film and the film trailer on CD-ROM.
 It features performances by Ellington's Orchestra with Louis Armstrong guesting on two tracks.

-At the 34th Academy Awards for films from 1961, Ellington was nominated for the Oscar for Best Music, Scoring of a Musical Picture but the award was given, rather expectedly, to Saul Chaplin, Johnny Green, Sid Ramin and Irwin Kostal for West Side Story.
+At the 34th Academy Awards for films from 1961, Ellington was nominated for the Oscar for Best Music, Scoring of a Musical Picture, but the award was given, rather expectedly, to Saul Chaplin, Johnny Green, Sid Ramin and Irwin Kostal for West Side Story.
 The award was part of the ten (10) Oscar juggernaut awarded to West Side Story that year.

 Reception

-The Allmusic review by Scott Yanow awarded the album 3 stars and stated: "Although not a classic, Paris Blues (both the film and the soundtrack) is worth owning by jazz collectors".
+The AllMusic review by Scott Yanow stated: "Although not a classic, Paris Blues (both the film and the soundtrack) is worth owning by jazz collectors".
 A review in Jazz Times by Stanley Dance, however, was quite critical of the release stating: "both movie and music, in my opinion, were disappointing examples of how too many cooks spoil the broth... for the main NYC sessions, no less than five drummers were brought in, who lamentably failed to swing the big band as the absent Sam Woodyard could have done all by himself.
 One of the few moments of truth occurs in the finale, "Paris Blues," when Johnny Hodges is briefly heard".